orion-research/coach/INSTALLATION.md

 	{
 		"neo4j_user_name": "your_neo4j_user_name",
         	"neo4j_password": "your_neo4j_password",
-		"secret_key": "whatever string of random characters you would like to use for encryption" }
+		"secret_key": "whatever string of random characters you would like to use for encryption", "email_password": "the password for the email account used for sending email from COACH", "github_key": "another string of random characters, only needed in case you plan to use GitHub webhooks", "password_hash_salt" : "a shorter random string"
+	}

 ## Running COACH